blankly-finance/blankly-docs/content/en/metrics/metrics.md

 ## Risk vs Reward Ratios

 Building models is all about risk vs reward, it's important to build models that not only win big, but also lose less than other ones.
-It's much better (on the heart at least) to have a model that makes a couple of small wins, than one big one (0.5% every day for 365 days is still a whopping 182.5% return).
+It's much better (on the heart at least) to have a model that makes a couple of small wins, than one big one (0.5% every day for 365 days is a whopping 517.5% compounded return).
 Let's take a look on how quants model this.

 ### `sharpe(returns, n=252, risk_free_rate=None)`